In this article, the methods to generate correct switching signals for SVPWM are discussed.

 Assuming the same vector in the area between vector [100] and [110], the switch pattern is thus [000] -> [100] -> [110] -> [111] -> [110] -> [100] ->[000].
 There are a few things worth noticing.
 The first is that for each transition, there is only one switching action, this ensures the minimum switching action in one switching period.
 The second is that the switching signals are symmetrically distributed, so we can use up-down counter (digital pwm) or symmetric triangular carrier for three PWM signals.

-Duty ratios d_1 and d_2 are also distributed in one switching cycle symmetrically.
+Duty ratios and are also distributed in one switching cycle symmetrically.
 The length of the two zero vectors [000] and [111] are also equal.
 The resulting switching signal for the high side switches of the abc legs are:

-Duty ratios d_1 and d_2 are the length of the vectors [100] and [111], they are not the direct duty ratios of PWM signals.
+Duty ratios and are the length of the vectors [100] and [111], they are not the direct duty ratios of PWM signals.
 From the waveform figure, we can obtain the relation between the vector duty ratios and the duty ratio of each PWM signals:

 The duty ratio of phase a PWM is: